-On 20 December 2017, the European Commission published a proposal for a Regulation on the prudential requirements of investment firms and a proposal for a Directive on the prudential supervision of investment firms.
-The Capital Requirements Regulation (CRR), which foresees different Commission's reports on prudential rules, is at the origin of this workstream.
+At the end of December 2017, the European Commission published proposals for a Regulation on the prudential requirements of investment firms and for a Directive on the prudential supervision of investment firms.
+The Capital Requirements Regulation (CRR), which foresees different Commission's reports on prudential rules, was at the origin of this workstream.
 The texts have been adopted and published in the Official Journal in December 2019.
 Implementation by Member States and level 2 work are ongoing.
 The texts will apply as of 26 June 2021.